eQualPress/eq-menu/readme.md

 ## Description

 This plugin adds a menu to the admin bar.
-Menus refers to eQual entities that are used.
+Menus refer to eQual entities that are used.

 ### Features